 Supplemental Lighting

-- The space above the garage door
+- Area above the garage door

-- Wall space where items hang
+- Places on the wall where items hang

-- The workbench area
+- A workbench area

 - Exterior access doors